-In an era when rocketing salaries saw football stars drift away from the man in the street, as Roy Keane put it, Scholes remained “an unaffected human being” with “no celebrity bullsh*t, no self-promotion, just an amazingly gifted player.”
+And in an era when rocketing salaries saw football stars drift away from the man in the street, as Roy Keane put it, Scholes remained “an unaffected human being” with “no celebrity bullsh*t, no self-promotion, just an amazingly gifted player.”

-More chilled than the Neville brothers; more gifted than Nicky Butt; in some respects, he could be seen as a more placid Roy Keane.
+More chilled than the Neville brothers; more gifted than Nicky Butt; in some respects, Scholes could be seen as a more placid Roy Keane.
 After all, only Roy Keane can be as intense as Roy Keane and yet still remain a fully-functioning member of society.

-Keane and Scholes both shared a disdain for certain aspects of the modern game that some of the Against Modern Football fans also hold.
+The two certainly shared a disdain for certain aspects of the modern game that some of the Against Modern Football fans also hold.

 Scholes would just shrug and go about his business of switching play 60 yards while landing the ball onto a pre-specified blade of glass.

 That is not to say Scholes always kept his temperament in check.
 If there was an injustice to rail against, be it to himself or his team, the Salfordian would usually try to redress the balance.

 For years, Scholes hoodwinked into believing he couldn’t tackle.
 It became a cliche that many would simply laugh off.
 “Paul Scholes – what a player!
-Shame he can’t tackle.
-Ha ha ha ha…”
+Shame he can’t tackle hahaha…”

 Scholes would doubtless laugh harder than anyone else.
 Perhaps more of a snigger to himself that would illustrate the dark side that Arsene Wenger once spoke of.

-“Of course I can tackle,” he admitted to 5 Live only a few months after previous plea of innocence.
+“Of course I can tackle,” he told 5 Live in 2011.
 “There’s plenty of evidence of me being able to tackle.
 I was just getting people back.

 It wasn’t always about personal revenge.
 Scholes always knew when a foot needed to be left in, whether it was to gee up his own team-mates or break up the opposition’s momentum.

 And, especially to those on the continent who perhaps saw him more in glimpses, it is his all-round, almost flawless talent that he is remembered for.

 That those outside these shores were not privileged to witness Scholes on the international scene beyond 2004 is almost as great a shame for them as it is for England.

 We may all feel like victims of the seemingly endless debate over Steven Gerrard and Frank Lampard, but few of us have suffered more than the loss of precious time and a little sanity.
 It cost Scholes his international career.
-Not that he ever seemed all that bothered by it.

 After 66 caps and becoming fed up of being shunted out to the left to accommodate his two seemingly incompatible team-mates, Scholes thought it best to walk away and better use the time spent away with Sven’s England circus with his family instead.